The Importance of the Intestinal Mucosal Barrieir

 Dietary Fibers vs Sugars

-In simple terms, dietary fibers are complex carbs that our bodies can't digest on their own.
-Meanwhile, sugars are quickly absorbed by intestinal epithelial cells, leaving the colon out of the party.
+In simple terms, dietary fibers are complex carbs that our bodies can't digest independently.
+Meanwhile, sugars are quickly absorbed by intestinal epithelial cells without using the colon.

 How Microbes Aid Fiber Digestion

-The magic begins when tiny microbes residing within us, cultured intestinal epithelial monolayers, break down these indigestible fibers.
+The microbes residing within us, cultured intestinal epithelial monolayers, break down these indigestible fibers.

 The end product?
 Small chain fatty acids like butyrate.